Ed-Ninja/openhab-addons/bundles/org.openhab.binding.velux/README.md

 | isSequentialEnforced   | no               |    No    | Enforce Sequential Actuator Control even for long operations.|
 | isProtocolTraceEnabled | no               |    No    | Show any protocol interaction (loglevel INFO).               |

-(\*\*) Note: This password is the API password that is printed on the back of the unit.
-Normally it differs from the password of the web frontend.
+(\*\*) Note: This password is the WLAN password that is printed on the back of the unit.
+It is not the password of the web frontend.

 Advise: if you see a significant number of messages per day like